-As Reads State Grants 713,142
+As Reads Amended State Grants 713,142

-Amended To Read: State Grants 737,061
+To Read: State Grants 737,061

-As Reads Operating Expenses 1,118,909
+As Reads Amended Operating Expenses 1,118,909

-Amended To Read: Operating Expenses 1,142,828
+To Read: Operating Expenses 1,142,828

-conflict.
-ON 2.
-All resolutions or parts of resolutions in conflict herewith are hereby re ON 3.
-This resolution shall become effective on the fifth business day after a at to Section 4.03(d) of the City Charter of the City of Pensacola. •
+conflict. arts of resolutions in conflict herewith are become effective on the fifth business City Charter of the City of Pensacola. , .

 Adopted:

+Approved:

-Approved : President of City Council
+President of City Council

-Attest: . resident or only council
+Attest:

-City Clerk
+City Clerk -